regularjs/regular-devtools/README.md

 # Regular Developer Tools

-*Regular Developer Tools is still in beta, any feedback is welcome*
+> Regular Developer Tools is a Chrome Extension that allows real-time inspection of [Regular](http://regularjs.github.io/) components.

-Regular Developer Tools is a Chrome Extension that allows real-time inspection of [Regular](http://regularjs.github.io/) components.
+*Regular Developer Tools is still in beta, any feedback is welcome* :clap:

 ### Overview